Etheritch History, Family Crest & Coats of Arms

-Anglo-Saxon name Etheritch comes from the name Aldrich.
+The Anglo-Saxon name Etheritch comes from the name Aldrich.
 The surname Etheritch originally derived from the Old English word aeoelric, which later became the name Aldrich.
+Literally the name means "noble ruler."

 Early Origins of the Etheritch family